bulkan/blog/content/testing_with_mocha_sinon.md

 `./node_modules/.bin/mocha --require should --ui bdd gh_test.js`

-The problem with the this test is that each time we run it will do a HTTP GET to GitHub API which will slow the test.
+The problem with this test is that each time we run it will do a HTTP GET to GitHub API which will be a slow.
 The more tests we add that do actual
-HTTP requests to will slow the tests even more.
+HTTP requests to third parties will slow the tests even more.
 What we can do is we can mock out the request.

 We can change the test code.